cd1zz/cfsphishing/README.md

 ### Step 1: Deploy the Function App

 Click the button below to deploy the Function App.
-You will be prompted to enter the resource group name, location, and Function App name.
-Write the Function App name down, you will need it in the next step.
+You will be prompted to select or create a resourceGroup, and provide a unique FunctionAppName.
+FunctionApp names must be unique to the world.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcd1zz%2Fcfsphishing%2Fmain%2Ffunctionapp_deploy.json)